tokenika/eosfactory/docs/sphinx/source/cases/wallet.md

 singleton is created, it remains transparent to the script: usually, there is no need to refer to it.

-Although the Factory manages only one 'Wallet` object at a time, it produces umerous wallet files in the wallet directory, that is where the KEOSD Wallet Manager keeps wallets.
+Although the Factory manages only one 'Wallet` object at a time, it produces numerous wallet files in the wallet directory, that is where the KEOSD Wallet Manager keeps wallets.
 The wallet files are marked with prefixes -- either arbitrary, set by a particular test script -- or encoding the URL of the testnet active at the creation time.

 *   Arbitrary prefixes mark wallets used for one-time tests; they are erased before repeating their tests.